top of page

 The Cost of Expediency

 As novelist Jeffrey Eugenides wrote, “Planning is for the world's great cities, for Paris, London, and Rome, for cities dedicated, at some level, to culture.
 Detroit, on the other hand, was an American city and therefore dedicated to money, and so design had given way to expediency.”
+Sadly, New York is falling victim to what Detroit did.

-A city that prioritizes only the immediate and the profitable will leave behind no inheritance, only the ugly rubble of residual greed.
+A city that prioritizes only the immediate and the profitable will leave behind no inheritance, only the ugly rubble of greed.

 Comments